Miguel Atwood-Ferguson: Early life and education

-Miguel Atwood-Ferguson attended University of Southern California in Los Angeles, graduating with a bachelor's degree in classical viola.
+Atwood-Ferguson attended University of Southern California in Los Angeles, graduating with a bachelor's degree in classical viola.

 Career

 Atwood-Ferguson has contributed to over 500 recordings and scored for television and film with musicians such as Ray Charles, Flying Lotus, Dr. Dre, Mary J. Blige, Bilal, Seu Jorge, and Thundercat.
 In 2011, with a full orchestra he reimagined some of J Dilla's music on an album titles Suite for Ma Dukes.
 He played at Melbourne Jazz Festival in 2013.

-Spirituality
+Personal life

 Atwood-Ferguson practices Nichiren Buddhism with the Soka Gakkai International.